What is an Active Directory (AD) Domain Linux System?

 - First, update the package list and install the necessary packages:

-sudo apt update sudo apt install realmd sssd sssd-tools samba-common samba-common-bin samba-libs adcli
+sudo apt install realmd sssd sssd-tools samba-common samba-common-bin samba-libs adcli

 - Next, you will need to configure